Themes:Guilt & ConscienceSupernaturalAppearance vs RealityFate vs Free Will

 AO2

-The rhetorical question exposes Macbeth's fractured psyche: he cannot distinguish between reality and hallucination (perceiving something that is not there).
-The soliloquy (a speech delivered alone, revealing inner thoughts) grants the audience direct access to his disintegrating mind — Shakespeare uses this form to show that Macbeth is not a cold-blooded killer but a man in psychological anguish (severe mental suffering).
+The rhetorical question exposes Macbeth's fractured psyche: he cannot distinguish between reality and hallucination.
+The soliloquy grants the audience direct access to his disintegrating mind — Shakespeare uses this form to show that Macbeth is not a cold-blooded killer but a man in psychological anguish.

 The phrasing 'toward my hand' is deeply ambiguous: does the dagger invite him to grasp it, or does it merely point the way?
-This ambiguity (uncertainty of meaning) mirrors Macbeth's own uncertainty about whether he is being guided by fate or making a free choice.
+This ambiguity mirrors Macbeth's own uncertainty about whether he is being guided by fate or making a free choice.

 Key Words